-What does the Office of Student Engagement do?
+What does Student Engagement do?

-At Penn State DuBois, the Office of Student Engagement provides co-curricular experiences to students.
+At Penn State DuBois, Student Engagement provides co-curricular experiences to students.
 Co-curricular refers to the programs and activities that are offered outside of - but are connected to - the formal classroom experience.
 These programs also help students make a better connection to the campus and university…and ultimately lead to stronger academic records and a greater sense of overall satisfaction with their university experience.

 Why is it important?